Hazza88/Hazza88/README.md

 ## I'm a Student, Developer and a Pilot

-- I'm currently working on a Auth Discord Bot
+- I'm currently working on a Dashboard
 - I'm learning Ethical Hacking and Python
 - 2021 Goals: Learn more about HTML/CSS/Ethical Hacking and flying
 - Fun Fact: Im a verified Discord Bot Developer and have a Competent Crew License